chap/http-shell/README.md

 ## Response

-The command is executed synchronously in the shell, and the result is returned directly in the HTTP response body.
+The command is executed synchronously in the shell, and the result is returned as a JSON response with `response_type: "in_channel"` and the command output in the `text` field.
 The response includes:

 - Command output (stdout)
 - Error output (stderr) if present